vectorgrp/sil-kit-adapters-byte-stream-socket/README.md

 > Note that an interrupted `socat` may still be running, if you get an error that reads `Address already in use` you may try to remove all leftover processes by executing e.g. `killall socat`.

-Before you start the adapter, there always needs to be a sil-kit-registry running already.
+Remember: before you start the adapter, there always needs to be a sil-kit-registry running already.
 Start it e.g. like this:

     /path/to/SilKit-x.y.z-$platform/SilKit/bin/sil-kit-registry --listen-uri 'silkit://0.0.0.0:8501'